yixin1230/Pipex/README.md

 ## About

 A project made in accordance with the Pipex project which is part of the Codam Core Curriculum.
 This program takes the infile, outfile to redirect the STDIN (<), STDOUT (>) and 2 commands to pipe.
-To execute the mandatory program, type the command listed below.
-The arguments will be processed as same as < infile cmd1 | cmd2 > outfile on the shell.

 ## Starting
 ```bash